Syndergaard battered despite gift homer, Cards top Mets 6-4

 TRAINER’S ROOM

-Mets: Alonso was back in the starting lineup after X-rays on his right wrist were negative.
-Alonso was hit by a pitch in the eighth inning of Saturday’s game.
+Mets: INF Todd Frazier (left oblique strain) went 0 for 2 in a rehabilitation appearance at Syracuse and may be activated before Monday’s game against Philadelphia.

-Cardinals: RHP Carlos Martinez (right shoulder cuff strain) will probably throw a side session Monday before heading to extended spring training, manager Mike Shildt said.
+Cardinals: RHP Carlos Martinez (right shoulder cuff strain) will probably throw a side session Monday before heading to extended spring training, Shildt said.

 UP NEXT